RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 The best way to prove this theory is to try it yourself.
 This blog post will start you along that path.
 For a more complete prescription, read _Be Your Future Self Now_.

+### Clarify Your Contextual Purpose

+### Eliminate Lesser Goals

+### Elevate from Neeeding to Wanting to Knowing

+### Ask for Exactly What You Want

+### Automate and Systemize Your Future Self

+### Aggressivelly Complete Imperfect Work

+### Conclusion

+This post can serve as a quick reference for those who have already read _Be Your Future Self Now_ , or as encouragement for those who are planning to read  the book in the future.
+My recommendation: Read it.
+It's well worth the investment of time.